 Some elderly people also take medications that can affect perception and/or balance, and others may have visual limitations or orthopedic problems that may contribute to the likelihood of falling.
 Wearing proper footwear, clearing hazards from the home and making sure of regular exercise can help older people avoid falling and brain injury.

-Violence is also a factor.
+According to some experienced lawyers for domestic violence charges, violence is also a factor.
 Gunshot wounds account for a small proportion of TBIs (10%), but a high percentage of related fatalities (44%).
 Nine out of 10 people who incur TBI from a firearm die.
 Domestic abuse, including shaken baby syndrome, is another common cause of violence-related TBI.